-Good pass rates are the result of the hard work of the participantsespecially in the weeks between the end of the Seminar and the exam itselfrather than the Seminar instructor.
+While I believe that my seminars give the attendees the tools they need to pass the exam, the fact is that good pass rates are the result of the hard work of the participants—especially in the weeks between the end of the Seminar and the exam itself—rather than of the Seminar instructor.

-in all my seminars for this exam since 2003, during which time the core material on so-called "loss models" has changed only slightly, the percentage of my seminar attendees who pass the exam at the sitting immediately following my seminar has averaged 1.12 times the worldwide pass rate released by the SOA and CAS.
+in all my seminars for this exam since 2003, during which time the core material on so-called "loss models" has changed only slightly, the percentage of my seminar attendees who passed the exam at the sitting immediately following my seminar has averaged 1.15 times the worldwide pass rate released by the SOA and CAS.